Dynamic Mode Decomposition with Control Liouville Operators: Introduction

-The paradigm shift afforded by occupation kernels arises through the consideration of the state trajectory as the fundamental unit of data, as was done in \cite{rosenfeld2019occupation}.
-This manuscript builds on the foundations of Liouville operators and occupation kernels to address control-affine dynamics, where the trajectory data given by the system is accompanied by a collection of control signals.
-In this context, occupation kernels are augmented by the control signals resulting in what are called \emph{control occupation kernels}, and the Liouville operator is extended to include the control effectiveness matrix valued function, to yield the so-called \emph{control Liouville operator}.
-The augmentations utilize the theory of vector valued RKHSs, which have been extensively studied in \cite{SCC.Carmeli.DeVito.ea2006} and \cite{SCC.Carmeli.DeVito.ea2010}, along with multiplication operators that map between scalar and vector valued RKHSs.
+The paradigm shift afforded by occupation kernels arises through the consideration of the state trajectory as the fundamental unit of data \cite{SCC.Rosenfeld.Russo.eatoappear}.
+This paper, along with the preliminary results reported in \cite{SCC.Rosenfeld.Kamalapurkar2021}, build on the foundations developed in \cite{SCC.Rosenfeld.Russo.eatoappear} to address DMD of control-affine dynamical systems.
+To address systems with control, the occupation kernels are augmented by the control signals, resulting in the so-called \emph{control occupation kernels}, and the Liouville operator is extended to include the input dynamics, to yield the so-called \emph{control Liouville operator} \cite{SCC.Rosenfeld.Kamalapurkar2021}.
+The extension in \cite{SCC.Rosenfeld.Kamalapurkar2021} utilizes the theory of vector-valued RKHSs (vvRKHSs), introduced in \cite{SCC.Pedrick1957} and \cite{SCC.Schwartz1964}, and extensively studied in a machine learning context in \cite{SCC.Micchelli.Pontil2005}, \cite{SCC.Carmeli.DeVito.ea2006}, and \cite{SCC.Carmeli.DeVito.ea2010}.
+Multiplication operators that map between scalar-valued and vector-valued RKHSs are also utilized to define a total derivative operator that represents the dynamics of the closed-loop system controlled using a feedback controller.
+Using the control occupation kernels, the control Liouville operators, and the multiplication operators, a technique for discretization-free DMD of control-affine, continuous-time, nonlinear systems is developed.
+The developed control-Liouville DMD (CLDMD) and singular control-Liouville DMD (SCLDMD) methods yield a predictor that can predict the closed-loop behavior of a system under any given locally Lipschitz continuous feedback controller by measuring its response to different open-loop control signals.

+The definitions of control occupation kernels and control Liouville operators used in this paper were first reported in the conference paper \cite{SCC.Rosenfeld.Kamalapurkar2021}.
+In that paper, a finite-rank representation of the closed-loop total derivative operator is indirectly derived through its adjoint.
+In this paper, a finite-rank representation of the closed-loop total differential operator is obtained directly, resulting in a simpler DMD algorithm.
+Furthermore, this paper includes a novel singular value decomposition (SVD)-based finite-rank representation of a new total derivative operator which converges in norm to the true operator with increasing rank under a compactness assumption and given sufficiently rich data.
+Examples of general classes of nonlinear systems where the new total derivative operators are compact are also provided to justify the compactness assumptions.